valory-xyz/open-autonomy/docs/autonomy.md

   --help            Show this message and exit.
 ```

 `autonomy deploy run` is a wrapper around `docker-compose up` command to run the service deployments.
-To run deployments, navigate to the build dir and run
+To run deployments, navigate to the build directory and run

 ```bash
 $ autonomy deploy run